 Let the magic recharge with R for Rafi!(Like that show K for Kishore) But had it been J-Pop or K-Pop, I would have skipped L and come here instead, like wandering in the sea like Odysseus in the Odyssey or falling in Wonderland like Alice, due to the fact that the Japanese have no L in their alphabet and thus turn it into R, because they are facing difficulty in saying L, and the Koreans do have L in their alphabet, but they use the same character for R and L, like it sounds more like R in initial and L in final, like ramyeon and hangeul.
 And both the Japanese and Koreans say lemon as remon and Lebanon as Rebanon.
-And there does exist that site called Asian Ryrics, where they replace all the L’s with R’s, but they do only with English songs.
-But, if there existed one with Hindi songs, or even Tamil, Telugu, Gujarati, Punjabi, Malayalam, etc., like if “Lag Ja Gale” became “Rag Ja Gare”, shouldn’t there exist an Indian Ryrics?
-That would be hysterical.
+But if you do this in Rafi’s world, that would be ridiculous.
 But look at the magic of the letter R, begins so many magical words, such as refresh, revitalize, recharge, reborn, renaissance, rejuvenate, return, and reverse, and can be pronounced differently in different languages, like Rafi could change the tone of his voice depending on the mood, genre, and actor of the song, like a chameleon could change its color depending on its place, or even Aladdin’s Genie could change his form and character.
-So refresh yourselves with these ravishing tracks!
+So refresh yourselves with these rocking, ravishing tracks!

 Rukh Se Zara Naqab-Mere Huzoor(1968): Jeetendra serenades Mala Sinha’s beauty amd attitude in the train with Rafi’s rich, soft, suave voice and Shankar-Jaikishan’s soothing tunes.
 And see that burkha on Mala.